metno/S-ENDA-documentation/source/use_case_NINA.rst

 * User is able to find biodiversity data.
 * User is able to cross reference biodiversity data with weather observation data.
+* User is able to give feedback on quality of the data.

 Normal Flow
 ===========